sap-tutorials/Tutorials/tutorials/s4sdk-resilience/s4sdk-resilience.md

   - Why you should care about resilience
   - How to make the call to the OData service resilient by using resilience decorators
   - How to write Tests for code decorated with the new resilience decorators
-  - To deploy the application on SAP Cloud Platform Cloud Foundry
+  - To deploy the application on the Business Technology Platform Cloud Foundry
 ---

 [ACCORDION-BEGIN [Step 1: ](Resilience)]